Celina Proffen

 Research Interests: Development Economics, Structural Transformation, Labor Economics, Political Economy

-Does political conflict with a foreign country influence domestic consumers' daily consumption choices?
-This study exploits the volatile US-China relations in 2018 and 2019 to analyze whether US consumers reduce their visits to Chinese restaurants when bilateral relations deteriorate.
+Does political conflict with another country influence domestic consumers' daily consumption choices?
+We exploit the volatile US-China relations in 2018 and 2019 to analyze whether US consumers reduce their visits to Chinese restaurants when bilateral relations deteriorate.
 We measure the degree of political conflict through negativity in media reports and rely on smartphone location data to measure daily visits to over 190,000 US restaurants.
-A deterioration in US-China relations induces a significant decline in visits to Chinese restaurants, while visits to American restaurants increase.
-We identify consumers' age, race, and cultural openness to mediate the strength of this effect.
+A deterioration in US-China relations induces a significant decline in visits not only to Chinese but also to other foreign ethnic restaurants, while visits to typical American restaurants increase.
+We identify consumers' age, race, and cultural openness to moderate the strength of this ethnocentric effect.

 Obtaining citizenship is often considered a crucial step in the lives of second-generation immigrants.
 However, the application procedures are considered a major administrative and personal hurdle.
 We study how the introduction of birthright citizenship in Germany shaped the lives of these individuals, allowing them to integrate into German society with more ease and access various social and economic benefits.